bblodfon/emba/README.md

 ## Examples

-For an example usage of this package's functions, see [the analysis](https://bblodfon.github.io/gitsbe-model-analysis/atopo/cell-lines-2500/) performed on multiple boolean model datasets.
+For an example usage of this package's functions (version `0.1.1`), see [the analysis](https://bblodfon.github.io/gitsbe-model-analysis/atopo/cell-lines-2500/) performed on multiple boolean model datasets.